Marion Oliver

-Marion Oliver (May 4 1853 – May 23, 1913) was a Canadian physician, who graduated in 1886 from the Women’s Medical College at Queen's University, in Kingston, Ontario, the first university women's medical school in Canada.
+Marion Oliver (May 4, 1853 – May 23, 1913) was a Canadian physician, who graduated in 1886 from the Women’s Medical College at Queen's University, in Kingston, Ontario, the first university women's medical school in Canada.
 She was the second female medical missionary sent by the Canadian Presbyterian Foreign Missionary Society, sailing to India on October 7, 1886.
 Oliver worked with and studied under both Emily Stowe and Jennie Trout the first licensed female physicians in Canada.
-Oliver co-founded a medical missionary hospital for women in Indore, India.
+Oliver co-founder and later superintendent of a medical missionary hospital for women in Indore, India.

 Early life

-Oliver was born in 1853 in Downie, Perth County, Ontario to immigrant parents, Adam Oliver and Marion Elliot.
-Coming from Langholm, Scotland in 1842, Oliver's parents were early European settlers in Perth County, first in the town of Avonton, ON and then on a homestead near St. Marys, ON.
+Oliver was born in 1853 in Downie, Perth County, Canada West, (now Ontario) to immigrant parents, Adam Oliver and Marion Elliot.
+Coming from Langholm, Scotland in 1842, Oliver's parents were early European settlers in Perth County, first in the town of Avonton, Canada West, (now Ontario) and then on a homestead near St. Marys, ON.

 Oliver was the seventh of ten children.
 Her childhood was spent working on the family's homestead, where she was described by her sister: "She delighted, for the spice of danger, in walking the rafters of the barn and the railings of bridges.
 When driving the cattle to and from the pasture, she used often to mount an old white steer."